 You may need to think creatively.
 Many affiliates ask local businesses to donate their office space to host affiliate meetings or events.
 If you’re a university affiliate, ask your institution if they have funds set aside to support your activities.
-Additionally, you may choose to charge a small fee for events to off-set the costs of hosting them.
+Additionally, you may choose to charge a small fee for events to offset the costs of hosting them.

-You can also check out the Advance Learning Center course, Fund Development and Your SWE Section.
+You can also check out the Advance Learning Center course, Fund Development for Your SWE Section.
 Though there is some information specific to sections in the United States, not global affiliates, the course provides a great introduction to the fund development cycle and best practices for maintaining strong partner relationships.

 Activities and Partners

 SWE has partnerships and relationships with several multinational companies.
 Though we cannot share our partners’ contact information, we can try to facilitate an introduction.
-Review the list of current companies on SWE’s Corporate Partnership Council and identify those that have offices or employees in your area.
-Contact SWE at email@example.com with the specific companies in your area and your interest in connecting with them.
+Review the list of current companies on SWE’s Corporate Partnership Council and identify those with offices or employees in your area.
+Contact SWE at firstname.lastname@example.org with the specific companies in your area and your interest in connecting with them.